Accident Investigation Found Tyre Sampson's Seat Was Locked When He Fell To His Death On Orlando Thrill Ride

 ORLANDO (CBSMiami/CNN) – An investigation by the state revealed that the seat Tyre Sampson fell to his death from on an amusement park ride was locked at the time of the fall.

 Sampson, 14, fell last Thursday from the FreeFall drop tower at ICON Park in Orlando.
-According to the park’s website, riders are taken 430 feet up and then dropped at speeds of up to 75 mph.READ MORE: So, What Exactly Is The 'Don't Say Gay' Law & How Does It Affect You?
+According to the park’s website, riders are taken 430 feet up and then dropped at speeds of up to 75 mph.READ MORE: Dog Owners Warned Of Highly Contagious Virus Spreading Across South Florida

 Sampson came out of the seat when the magnets engaged to slow the ride during the descent, according to the report, which was based on ride employee witnesses.

-“Harness was still in a down and locked position when the ride stopped,” said the report from the Fair Rides division of the Florida Department of Agriculture and Consumer Services.
+“Harness was still in a down and locked position when the ride stopped,” “Harness was still in a down and locked position when the ride stopped,” said the report filed by the operator with the Fair Rides division of the Florida Department of Agriculture and Consumer Services.

 The report named three witnesses, all listed as employees.